 Baked Ham with Brown Sugar Glaze is a delicious and easy recipe for any holiday including Easter, Christmas, and Thanksgiving.

-We always cook a turkey and a ham at Thanksgiving and Christmastime.
-But, we stick to just ham on Easter.
+We always cook a turkey and ham at Thanksgiving and Christmas.
+But, we usually stick to just ham on Easter.

 Today, I’m sharing a recipe for more of a city ham.
 It’s pre-cooked and pre-sliced, which is a wonderful thing.
 It’s easy to heat up, glaze, and dish up at the table.

 If you happen to buy a ham that is not pre-sliced, that’s fine.
 Just grab a big knife and cut along the ham creating diamond shapes.
 The juices will settle into those places and cook up nicely.

 What Do I Need for the Baked Ham and Brown Sugar Glaze?